 What is a bulkhead seat?

-An airplane bulkhead seat is the very first seat in a division between two cabins.
-Sometimes the seat will be behind a wall, a seat in a different cabin, or a different type of division between cabins.
+An airplane bulkhead seat is the very first seat in a cabin or after a division between two cabins.
+Sometimes the seat will be behind a wall, but other times it could be behind a seat or some other type of division between cabins.

 However, bulkheads come in different shapes and sizes.
 Bulkhead seats are not defined by a wall, but also a change in class.
 Typically you can find this on regional aircraft like a 737, A320, A319, CRJ, E170, E190, etc. You can see what I am describing in the picture below.